9ae/bellave/Sun and Moon/script.md

 Shadow Ken pulls Shadow Elanor close, their shadows combine.
 When they part it is Shadow Diane and Shadow Ken, Shadow Elanor is in the middle.

-Elanor: I let my mind play games with me. *shaking her head in tears* I'll just imagine the worst!
+Elanor: I let my mind play games with me. *shaking her head in tears* Always imagining the worst!

 Shadow Diane and Shadow Ken dance around Shadow Elanor.